movementlabsxyz/M1/vm/aptos-vm/aptos-move/framework/aptos-token-objects/doc/royalty.md

 ## Resource `Royalty`

-The royalty of a token within this collection -- this optional
+The royalty of a token within this collection

+Royalties are optional for a collection.
+Royalty percentage is calculated by (numerator / denominator) * 100%

 <pre><code><b>struct</b> <a href="royalty.md#0x4_royalty_Royalty">Royalty</a> <b>has</b> <b>copy</b>, drop, key